PopulateTools/afct-microsite/_posts/2021-06-11-smes-and-the-future-of-european-sustainability-reporting-rules-small-businesses-deserve-to-get-clarity-to-address-the-sustainability-challenge.md

 ### **“The key factor to achieve our sustainability goals is to integrate them in the highest policies and strategies of the organization”**

-To complement the article with practical aspects from SMEs' perspective, we interviewed Isabel Acevedo, Production Manager at Spanish SME [A&B Innovative Solutions](https://ab-innovativesolutions.com/en/), focusing on Biotechnology and Green Chemistry.
+To complement the article, we interviewed Isabel Acevedo from [A&B Innovative Solutions](https://ab-innovativesolutions.com/en/), a Spanish SME supplying biotech products for cleaning and maintenance.
+With just over 30 employees, the company welcomes the proposal for new simplified EU sustainability standards for small businesses, highlighting their relevance to compete more effectively with larger businesses.
+Read the article to find out how A&B Innovative Solutions reports sustainability-related information.

 **Is sustainability an important issue for you personally and your company - and in which ways?**